pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 ### Card limits

-This API allows you to retrieve the payment and withdrawal limits for a card as well as the outstanding amounts
+This API allows you to retrieve the payment and withdrawal limits for a card as well as the outstanding amounts.

 <Image src="docs/CardOP_Limits.png" alt="usecase 1"/>